remnrem/luna-doc/docs/ref/manipulations.md

 ```

 We see that there is a 1-to-1 matching between annotations (staging) and EDF epochs now,
-and alignment between epochs, stage annotatons (and EDF records):
+and alignment between epochs, stage annotations (and EDF records):
 ```
 destrat out.db +SPANNING | behead
 ```